kernelci/kernelci-core/doc/schema-boot.rst

             "board": {
                 "type": "string",
                 "description": "The name of the board: it must be a valid and recognized name" },
+            "board_instance": {
+                "type": "string",
+                "description": "The instance identifier for the board" },
             "arch" : {
                 "type": "string",